novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_eval1.png) Try adding `Print('Hello World')`in the first line before the result definition.[L1] Run the node and check the console output.
 You will find this Printing functionality useful for inspecting intermediate values in your calculations.

-The second alternative is pressing "." after selecting the node.
+The second alternative is pressing **<Ctrl + E>** after selecting the node.
 In this case, a more complete window opens showing this:

 ----------